QiuOOGan/Word-Embedding-and-Sentiment-Analysis-based-stock-prediction/README.md

   have more texts to extract moods from.

 #### Steps (./src/mittal_paper/):
-* 1. We find that the POMS has evolved from the 65-word questionnaire to a 34-word questionnaire.
+* 1. We find that the POMS mentioned in the paper has evolved from the 65-word questionnaire to a 34-word questionnaire.
   We then generated the synonyms of the words in the 34-word questionnaire by using the nltk wordnet as following:
   ``` sh
   POMS_34_words_to_cat = {
     "tense": "ANX",